-- 5.21.
-The description of an end state as part of the final decommissioning plan should include information on: - (a) The dose constraint established by the regulatory body; - (b) The site dose release criterion; - (c) Site release levels, i.e. the radiological conditions to be achieved after completion of the cleanup;; - (d) Any proposed restrictions on the future use of the site after its release; - (e) Any remaining structures, systems and components of the former facility; - (f) Any remaining chemical or other hazardous contaminants, and any remaining physical risks. - 5.22.
-After completion of decommissioning, the end state description should be updated as necessary to ensure that it remains valid and optimized.
+5.21.
+The description of an end state as part of the final decommissioning plan should include information on:

+- (a) The dose constraint established by the national legislation or by the regulatory body, or proposed by the operating organization and approved by the regulatory body; - (b) The dose criterion for site release; - (c) Site release levels, i.e. the radiological conditions to be achieved after completion of the cleanup; - (d) Any proposed restrictions on the future use of the site after its release; - (e) Any remaining structures, systems and components of the former facility, other remaining objects; - (f) Any remaining chemical or other hazardous contaminants, and any remaining physical risks. - 5.22.
+After completion of dismantling, the end state description should be updated as necessary to ensure that it remains valid and optimized.
 The process of optimization may consider aspects related to the evaluation of the cleanup options (see paras 5.26-5.32).
 If the end state description is updated, the operating organization should reassess the feasibility and effectiveness of the proposed cleanup activities to achieve the end state. - 5.23.
 The operating organization should refine the end state as necessary if relevant information becomes available or changes during cleanup activities.
-The end state can be considered to be achieved provided that the site dose release criterion remains below the dose constraint (see para.
+The end state can be considered to be achieved provided that the dose criterion for site release remains below the dose constraint (see para.
 2.5). - 5.24.
-Where the proposed site cleanup will not support unrestricted use of the site, the operating organization should determine whether additional cleanup activities could be implemented to achieve release for unrestricted use.
+Where the proposed site cleanup will not support the initially planned unrestricted use of the site, the operating organization should determine whether additional cleanup activities could be feasible and/or warranted to be implemented to achieve release for unrestricted use.
 If unrestricted use is not appropriate, restrictions on future uses will be necessary. - 5.25.
-Before the site is released, the operating organization should demonstrate to the regulatory body that the cleanup activities have achieved the described end state and that the site meets the site dose release criterion and related release levels.
+Before the site is released, the operating organization should demonstrate to the regulatory body that the cleanup activities have achieved the described end state and that the site meets the dose criterion for site release and related release levels.